mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 ---
+author: Marko Talijanac
 layout: post
 title: The Value of Intern
 subtitle: String walks into a jvm...
+description: A 1990s memory trick can solve modern performance problems.
+Stop creating garbage and start interning.
 cover-img: /assets/img/ValueOfIntern/path_wide.jpg
 thumbnail-img: /assets/img/ValueOfIntern/path_narrow.jpg
 share-img: /assets/img/ValueOfIntern/path_narrow.jpg
 gh-repo: mtalijanac/associations
 tags: [java, jvm]
-author: Marko Talijanac
+og_type: "article"
 ---

-It's not an unreasonable assumption that for a class as central as `String`, every Java developer should be familiar with its inner workings.
+It's not an unreasonable assumption that for a class as central as `String`,every Java developer should be familiar with its inner workings.
 And yet, string interning is — at least from my experience — an unknown mechanism to the majority of developers.

 So what is `intern()`?
 And why should you use it?

-To start, `intern` is a [method](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/String.html#intern()) of the `String` class.
-When used properly, `intern` lowers memory usage by ensuring only one instance of a given string value exists in memory.
+To start, *intern* is a [method](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/String.html#intern()) of the String class.
+When used properly, *intern* lowers memory usage by ensuring only one instance of a given string value exists in memory.
 It is a memory optimization utility.

 Demonstration: